 Outside of Houston in southern Texas, League City is the site of Village at Tuscan Lakes, a stylish 55+ neighborhood within a larger development.
 Residents enjoy a sumptuous clubhouse, a swimming pool, an extensive activities menu, a European flair and more.

 North of Houston in southern Texas, The Woodlands, a huge master-planned development, is the setting for Windsor Lakes, a gated 55+ neighborhood with single family homes, attached homes, an expansive clubhouse, an activities director and more.

-This state is large, and the population is estimated at 22,900,000.
-Two Spanish explorers were the first to visit the area, and this was in the 17th and 16th centuries.
-They settled near El Paso in 1682.
-There was also a short-lived French colony located at Matagorda Bay.
-Americans started to settle at the edge of the Brazos River, in 1821.
-Mexico controlled Texas at this time, and Mexico had become recently independent.
+Two Spanish explorers in the 17th and 16th centuries were the first Europeans to visit this area, and Spanish immigrants settled near El Paso in 1682.
+Around the same time, a short-lived French colony sprung up at Matagorda Bay nearly 700 miles away.
+Americans started to colonize at the edge of the Brazos River in 1821.
+Mexico had recently become independent from Spain and controlled Texas at this time.

 A short series of spats between the Mexican government and the American settlers took place until the Americans declared an Independent Republic of Texas with Sam Houston as its leader.
 The Texas Revolution, famous for the battles of San Jacinto and the Alamo, gave Texas its independence.
 It joined the Union in 1845.